danvalen1/SCF-Analysis/README.md

 ## Results

-This model achieves an F1 score of 0.9159, an improvement of about .09 compared to baseline.
-This was primarily achieved by improving precision scores by accounting for the data's oversampling of high wealth households and the skewness of the distribution of liquid assets.
+This model achieves an F1 score of 0.917, an improvement of .1 compared to baseline.
+This was primarily achieved by capturing more of the true positives in the data using `RobustScaler` to deal with outliers.

 ![scale](images/scale.png)